ananyabchetia/contaminated/README.md

 ## Data visualization goals

-#### I had three main components I wanted to produce.

 #### a.
 Use satellite imagery to identify JH Baxter and Bethel neighborhood.

 #### i.
 To show the satellite images, I used scrollytelling here.
 I annotated the satellite images using Adobe Illustrator.

-#### b.
-I made a waffle chart/pictogram to show how many schools are near Superfund sites.
-The purpose of the pictogram was to show, a lot of schools are near these sites!

-#### i.
-I hand drew a school on ProCreate.
-From there, I used Adobe Illustrator to make the pictogram.

 ## Challenges